xsicily/design-of-computer-programs/README.md

 - Write a poker problem: define the problem, write the specs and design the code
     - Shuffle
     - Exercise List comprehensions
-- Practice to solve the problem: 7-card study and wild card
+- Practice to solve the problems: 7-card study and wild card
 - Code design principle: correctness, efficiency, elegance

 ### Lesson 2: Back of the envelop